-- (a) The incidence and severity of injuries for self-insured employers will be evaluated based on three years previous data from the employer using the WorkCover database. - (b) Evaluation of the incidence of compensable injuries is based on the total number of claims reported per million dollars remuneration. - (c) Evaluation of the severity of compensable injuries is based on the average cost of claims per million dollars remuneration. - (d) WorkCover will ordinarily consider the employer as having satisfied these criteria if the employer's performance in relation to the incidence and severity is at least 10% lower than relevant industries.
-If the employer represents 30% or more of the remuneration paid in their WorkCover industry classification then WorkCover may compare the employer's performance to an appropriate broader benchmark.
+- a) The incidence and severity of injuries for self-insured employers will be evaluated based on three years previous data from the employer using the WorkCoverSA database. - Evaluation of the incidence of compensable injuries is based on the total number of claims reported per million dollars remuneration. - Evaluation of the severity of compensable injuries is based on the average cost of claims per million dollars remuneration. - d) WorkCoverSA will ordinarily consider the employer as having satisfied these criteria if the employer's performance in relation to the incidence and severity is at least 10% lower than relevant industries.
+If the employer represents 30% or more of the remuneration paid in their WorkCoverSA industry classification then WorkCoverSA may compare the employer's performance to an appropriate broader benchmark.

-3.5.7 Effect of working conditions
+3.5.7.
+Effect of working conditions

-When assessing the effect, or likely effect, of the working conditions under which workers are employed by the self-insured employer on the health and safety of those workers, WorkCover will have regard to all relevant circumstances including:
+When assessing the effect, or likely effect, of the working conditions under which workers are employed by the self-insured employer on the health and safety of those workers, WorkCoverSA will have regard to all relevant circumstances including:

-- (a) the performance of the self-insured employer evaluated against the standards and the natural consequences model. - (b) the death of a person in the workplace including details of the incident leading to the fatality and any remedial action taken by the employer1 - (c) any successful prosecutions against a self-insured employer or group of self-insured employers for an alleged breach of the OHS&W Act resulting in a death - (d) any occupational health, safety and welfare prosecution, (not being a prosecution for a death of a person in the workplace), of an applicant or an existing self-insured employer which, in the opinion of WorkCover, indicates a non-conformance with the standards and will, unless the non-conformance is rectified to WorkCover's satisfaction before a date nominated by WorkCover, be regarded as inconsistent with the employer's eligibility for self-insured employer status or continued registration.
+- the performance of the self-insured employer evaluated against the standards - the death of a person in the workplace including details of the incident leading to the fatality and any remedial action taken by the employer2 - any successful prosecutions against a self-insured employer or group of self-insured employers for an alleged breach of the WHS Act resulting in a death - d) any work health and safety prosecution, (not being a prosecution for a death of a person in the workplace), of an applicant or an existing selfinsured employer which, in the opinion of WorkCoverSA, indicates a nonconformance with the standards and will, unless the non-conformance is rectified to WorkCoverSA's satisfaction before a date nominated by WorkCoverSA, be regarded as inconsistent with the employer's eligibility for self-insured employer status or continued registration.